 - Fostering the protection of the community, accountability for criminal conduct, and development of children as productive and responsible citizens

-After some arrests, the Court will detain a child in a Juvenile Detention Facility until he or she can be fully evaluated as to whether he poses a danger to himself or others.
-A judge must decide whether the youth is equipped to return home, to school, and to the community.
+After some arrests, the Court will detain a child in a juvenile detention facility until he or she can be fully evaluated.
+A judge must decide whether the youth poses a risk to the community or is equipped to return home, to school and the community.

 - The seriousness of the alleged crime

 - Any medical or psychological issues the child has